eventcore/profile-data-center/api-documentation/profile/addcredentials.md

 # Add Credentials

-Update a Profile & add credentials.
+Update a Profile and add credentials.

 ## Overview